 It was really cool to do this interview with Neon founder.
-I really like the offers of Neon.
+I really like their offer.
 I believe they are currently the best digital bank in Switzerland.

 The most important thing about a bank account is to minimize the fees you are going to pay.
 Of course, if you can get some interests, it is not bad either.
 But in the current state of negative interest rates, this is unlikely to happen.

-If you want to learn more about Neon, I wrote an entire blog post about Neon and their great fees.
+If you want to learn more, I wrote an entire blog post about Neon and their great fees.